XDms85/Smart-Contract-Bug-Classes/README.md

 - Missing critical condition (eg. no require(balance[user] <= wad))
 - Contract does not allow refunds / withdraws
 - Contract can't be replenished (no payable functions)
+- First and only user is not properly accounted